vivitsu/Resume/resume.md

 Skills
 ------

 * Programming Languages: Java, Python, JavaScript, Ruby.
-Additionally I'm familiar with C, Haskell, Scala & Rust, but don't have experience with any of them in a professional environment.
 * Familiar working with *NIX type operating systems, and a broad range of tools and open-source products.
 Can pick up new tools quickly.

 Coursework